Last Updated: March 15, 2023

 THIS ARTICLE IS INCOMPLETE.
 I do this as a hobby, and unfortunately I haven’t been able to complete this article yet.
 If you want to see this article completed, please consider supporting RPGBOT on Patreon.

 Players familiar with Pathfinder 1e should note that spell save DCs have changed since previous editions.
-Where in 1e your save DC included the level of the spell, in Pathfinder 2e your Spell Save DC is the same for any spell that you cast.
-If you cast a 1st-level spell one turn then a 9th-level spell the next, they will have the same save DC.
+Where in 1e your save DC included the level of the spell, in Pathfinder 2e your Spell Save DC is the same for any spell that you cast (though it gets complicated if you can cast spells from multiple traditions).
+If you cast a 1st-level spell one turn, then a 9th-level spell the next, they will have the same save DC.
 Because of this change, low-level spells can remain fantastically useful at high levels.

 RPGBOT uses the color coding scheme which has become common among Pathfinder build handbooks.